 We have received full accreditation with quality from the Georgia Accrediting Commission and we are very proud of that.
 We are also codifying the board of directors and reviewing our legal paperwork and insurance paperwork in preparation for writing some larger grants to support our art, music, and science programs.

 Beth has worked in small private schools much of her professional life, including the Cottage School in Roswell and the Orion School in Midtown.
-She is teaching math and social studies right now and will move into other areas as the year progresses.
+She is teaching the upper elementary group this year and she's really busy with their many projects and experiments.
 She lives close by in Smoke Rise and has two sons and two cats.
-One of the gifts she brings to us is the ability to organize all of our many, many science and art supplies into a more cohesive set up and we are discovering that this ordering of supplies has made us all more creative and inspired.
+One of the gifts she brings to us is the ability to organize all of our many, many science and art supplies into a more cohesive set up and we are discovering that this organizing of supplies has made us all more creative and inspired.
+Beth is another avid gardener and she's gotten interested in bird feeding over the past six months and often has hummingbirds fighting on her deck over the feeder.
+She's also interested in rocks and fossils and has found something to add to her collection almost every month.